Ketanbhave/TwitterFeed/TwitterFeed/README.md

 2. Getting list of latest tweets from user timeline using GET statuses/user_timeline Twitter API.
 Link below: https://dev.twitter.com/rest/reference/get/statuses/user_timeline

+TimeLine.cs - Class has been created to serialize and store the json object retrieved from twitter API in c# server side, if needed.

 ## Code Snippets: